Matthew-Kwan/Ocean_app/README.md

 The main idea of this product is to create a space for you to start a work session, while also seeing other people's active sessions.
 By completing sessions, you can collect fish for your tank, and by completing goals you set, you can add decor to your tank.
 You can add other users and see what they are up to as well.
 A more in-depth explanation on each of the features are below.

 ### Login and Registering
 The login form and registering form can be seen upon entry to the applications base url.
 From there you can decide either login, or instead register by pressing the 'here' button at the bottom of the modal to switch the form to the registration form.
-For PHASE 1, the registration form simply logs you in as the standard user profile from above.
-Otherwise, the login form works correctly for the profile above.
+The registration form will POST a new user to the database, and you will be immediately logged in to the application as that user.
+After logging in, the user's information is logged to a cookie on the browser, and kept track of in an express-session on the backend.
+This is used to authenticate future requests.

 ### Nav Bar
 There is a nav bar on the left of all the views in the application that will allow you to navigate through the different views.